-visualise (visualising) - to form a picture of someone or something in your mind vivid - something that is particularly clear, bright, or seems very real voice projection - to enable listeners to hear clearly what you are saying; to "throw" your voice into an audience word attack skills - strategies for working out the meaning of unfamiliar words by recognising parts of them, e.g. that rearrange suggests that the action is being repeated because of the prefix re word family - A group of words that share a common root, to which different prefixes and suffixes are added e.g. agree - agreeable, agreement, disagree, disagreement
+visualise (visualising) - to form a picture of someone or something in your mind vivid - something that is particularly clear, bright, or seems very real voice projection - to enable listeners to hear clearly what you are saying; to "throw" your voice into an audience word attack skills - strategies for working out the meaning of unfamiliar words by recognising parts of them, e.g. that rearrange suggests that the action is being repeated because of the prefix - re. e.g. Faire (to do) - Refaire (to do again)

+word family - A group of words that share a common root, to which different prefixes and suffixes are added e.g. agree - agreeable, agreement, disagree, disagreement e.g. jour, journée, abat-jour, journalier, ajourner.